illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ![*Build Folder Containing All Build Scripts*](./images/build.png "Image showing build folder in repo")

-For now lets copy the directory entirely, there are the local Packer/VirtualBox examples which you won't need.
+For now, lets copy the entire directory, there are the local Packer/VirtualBox examples which you won't need.
 You can delete them if you want.
 We will be focusing on the `proxmox-cloud-production-templates` directory.

 ### Additional Configuration Steps